elsampsa/darknet-python/README.md

         print(l)

+## Video Surveillance with Yolo

+If you need something like this that works out-of-the-box, try [this](https://elsampsa.github.io/valkka-live/) program

 ## Training

 This python binding comes with a homebrewn tagger program, written in Python3 and Qt, called "DarkTurk (tm)" (as in mechanical turk).
 Install Python Qt with this command: